Benchmarking Cognitive Biases in Large Language Models as Evaluators: Human Preference Study

 To avoid overwhelming the workers, we divided the main task into five separate HITs, each containing a varying number of instruction sets to rank: (1) a pilot round with 5 sets, (2) two intermediate rounds with 10 sets each, and (3) two final rounds with 13 and 12 sets, respectively, adding up to a total of 50 instruction sets.
 These six workers received compensation upon completing each HIT, accumulating to a minimum of \$47 for the entire series of rounds.
 This averaged out to approximately \$1.05 per instruction set.
 Additionally, on average, it took each of the six workers about 5.8 minutes to complete a single instruction set.
-Lastly, considering the level of difficulty for the workers to rank 15 outputs per instruction set, we also remunerated them with a bonus of at least \$5 per round, based on the quality of their performance.
+Lastly, considering the level of difficulty for the workers to rank 13 outputs per instruction set, we also remunerated them with a bonus of at least \$5 per round, based on the quality of their performance.
+Lastly, we checked that our collected data did not include any personally identifiable information or offensive content and that the AMT responses were already anonymized.

-\paragraph{Biases in Pairwise Human Preference} For each bias study, we sourced human preferences from 75 experienced AMT workers who had HIT approval rates over 97\%, had completed more than 10,000 HIT tasks, and resided in English-speaking countries This qualification of location limits to AMT workers in the United States, Canada, United Kingdom, Australia, and New Zealand.
-These workers were then grouped into 25 sets of 3, with each group assigned a HIT task encompassing 30 model pairs drawn from an instance.
+\paragraph{Bias in Pairwise Human Preference} For each bias, we collected human preferences from 75 experienced AMT workers who had HIT approval rates over 97\%, had completed more than 10,000 HIT tasks, and resided in five major English-speaking countries (e.g., the United States, Canada, United Kingdom, Australia, and New Zealand.)
+These workers were then grouped into 25 sets of 3, with each group assigned a HIT task encompassing 30 model pairs randomly sampled from an instruction.
 Consequently, we generated 25 HITs for each bias.
 These workers were tasked with choosing between two anonymous options (e.g., System A and B) for each of the 30 pairs.
-Their decisions were based on \textit{alignment} and \textit{coherency} with the instruction and reference sentences.
+Their decisions were purely based on their preference, but we also asked them to consider the \textit{alignment} and \textit{coherency} with the instruction and reference sentences of each set.